Plox Star Wars Bluetooth levitating speaker review

 - 5 hour battery life

 Could be better

 - Difficult to find the sweet spot

 That’s no moon… It’s a Bluetooth speaker from Plox, and it is most definitely on the Dark Side of audio quality.

 It turns out that the true power in the Galaxy isn’t Emperor Palpatine, or Darth Vader, or even the Force.
 Instead, it’s the Disney marketing team’s merchandising arm, which manages to create some of the craziest and most impressive Star Wars-branded products.

-Plox Star Wars Death Star Levitating Speaker from Dick Smith Electronics
+Buy the Plox Star Wars Bluetooth Speaker from Amazon

 This time around, Disney has partnered with accessory manufacturer Plox to create what seems to be impossible: A Death Star shaped Bluetooth speaker that uses the Force (or some strong magnets) to levitate about an inch above its base.

 Is the Force strong with this speaker?
 Not so much.

 There are two main parts to the speaker: the large, heavy magnetic base and the Death Star itself.
 Sadly, both parts require independent power sources.